 There is an ongoing very high threat of kidnapping in all parts of Somalia, including in Puntland and Somaliland.
 Kidnappers may be motivated by crime or terrorism.

-Foreigners, including those of Somali descent, face a continuing very high risk of kidnapping in Somalia.
+Foreigners, including those of Somali descent, face a continuing very high threat of kidnapping in Somalia.
 A large number of foreigners have been kidnapped in Somalia in recent years.
 Many remain in captivity.